scala/docs.scala-lang/_overviews/scala3-book/taste-functions.md

 - Higher-order functions in the standard library

 Lambdas, also known as _anonymous functions_, are a big part of keeping your code concise but readable.
-These two examples --- which show how to call higher-order functions (HOFs) on a Scala `List` --- are equivalent, and show how to multiply each number in a list by `2` by passing a lambda into the `map` method:
+These two examples---which show how to call higher-order functions (HOFs) on a Scala `List`---are equivalent, and show how to multiply each number in a list by `2` by passing a lambda into the `map` method:

 ```scala
 val a = List(1, 2, 3).map(i => i * 2)   // List(2,4,6)